DPAquino/Scala_Spark/README.md

 Sample of Scala with Spark, applying data transfomations to obtain some metrics

-Using UDAF, UDF, Spark SQL
+Using UDAF, UDF, Spark SQL, etc.

 scalaVersion := "2.11.0"